 5.)
 You can finish off every story you hear…

-…Because you’ve heard it 90, 000, 861 bloody times before.
-You desperately need new information in your rapidly dying brain cells and you’ve literally heard it all before.
+…Because you’ve heard it 90,000,861 bloody times over.
+You desperately need new information in your rapidly dying brain cells as you’ve literally heard it all before.

 6.)
 Drink ain’t doing what it should

-Alcohol – natures perfect vice for numbing your feelings?
-I disagree and I think fellow friends Mr Daniels, Mr Guiness and Señor tequilla are an amplifier of emotions.
-On Saturday night I witnessed a horrendous cat fight between four girls on the dance floor.
-Seriously I’m not exaggerating, this was dirty, vicious and just plain wrong.
 I remember thinking to myself “It’d only happen in this city.”
-Of course that’s not correct, women can have a royal rumble in any other place in the world, but the truth is I have begun to resent my city a little.
+Of course, that’s not correct, women can have a royal rumble in any other place in the world, but the truth is I have begun to resent my city.

 This experience gave me the opportunity to pick something else I didn’t like about my city.
 Can you relate?
 I think it’s a bit like a romantic relationship; When you start resenting your city like that, you really should end the connection before it gets any uglier.

 7.)
 Despite your best efforts to stay positive, it just drags you down

 People will tell you; “It’s not the place, it’s what you make it.”
 Deep down, every fibre of you knows it’s way more complex than that.
 Hey, I’m an optimist.
 I can’t pretend to love something that I don’t, can you?
 Should you do that to yourself?